 Functionally, in the vehicle, it does a good job.
 The arm can be angled pretty far down so that the phone is held just next to the stereo (it’s not quite that low in the pictures), much lower than the original GPS unit.
 The Squish wireless charger is nice, and the location allows the driver to use their phone in speaker mode instead of the bluetooth system if they need to (some may be familiar with the horrible garbage noise that the 500e bluetooth system can produce when it malfunctions).
 Overall, this was actually a nice addition to the car.

 If you would like to fork my design for your own use case, please go ahead!
 That would be awesome.
-Also, please let me know what you do so I can check it out.
-If you want one of these phone holders but don’t want to manufacture it entirely yourself, hit me up on email and we can work something out.
+Also, please let me know what you make so I can check it out.